rcullito/moonlight/README.md

 ## WHY
-Traditional only prevent a small percentage of the total positions that can be harmful
+Traditional devices only prevent a small percentage of the total positions that can be harmful

 10-2 clock image